faroit/stempeg/README.md

 #### How can I improve the reading performance?

-`read_stems` is called repeatedly, it always does two system calls, one for getting the file info and one for the actual readingTo speed this up you could provide the `Info` object to `read_stems` if the number of streams, the number of channels and the samplerate is identical.
+`read_stems` is called repeatedly, it always does two system calls, one for getting the file info and one for the actual reading speed this up you could provide the `Info` object to `read_stems` if the number of streams, the number of channels and the sample rate is identical.

 ```python
 file_path = stempeg.example_stem_path()